Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas

 \subsubsection{Transmit Power Allocation at Users}

 Problem $\bar{\cP}_4$ is a classical concave-convex fractional program, so we invoke Dinkelbach's transform to convert it to a convex problem.
 Specifically, problem $\bar{\cP}_4$ is reformulated as

 where $\eta_2$ is an auxiliary variable.
 Problem $\bar{\cP}_5$ can be efficiently tackled by optimizing $\Lda$ and $\eta_2$ in an alternating manner.
-When $\eta_2$ is randomly given, the optimal $\Lda$ can be obtained by convex optimization techniques \cite{2004ConvexBoyd}.
-When $\Lda$ is given, the optimal solution to $\eta_2$ is obtained by
+When $\eta_2$ is given, the optimal $\Lda$ can be obtained by convex optimization techniques \cite{2004ConvexBoyd}.
+Meanwhile, with given $\Lda$, the optimal solution to $\eta_2$ is obtained by

 The optimization process of $\bar{\cP}_5$ is similar to \textbf{\alref{alg:Dinkelbach's Transform}}.
-The main difference from \textbf{\alref{alg:Dinkelbach's Transform}} is that the optimization process of $\bar{\cP}_5$ adopts an asymptotic SE expression, due to lacking the instantaneous CSI.
-In addition, in $\bar{\cP}_5$ we need to consider the interaction between $\Lda$ and $\bm{\psi}$, i.e., each time $\bm\Lambda$ is updated, $\bm{\psi}$ must be updated to ensure the asymptotic SE \eqref{eq:DE_rate} is valid.
+The main difference from \textbf{\alref{alg:Dinkelbach's Transform}} is that the optimization process of $\bar{\cP}_5$ adopts an asymptotic SE expression due to lacking the instantaneous CSI.
+In addition, in $\bar{\cP}_5$ we need to consider the interaction between $\Lda$ and $\bm{\psi}$, i.e., each time $\bm\Lambda$ is updated, $\bm{\psi}$ must be updated to ensure that the asymptotic SE in \eqref{eq:DE_rate} is valid.